Forms and Funding

-Once candidates for admission have established correspondence with at least one prospective advisor, they must complete the online application through the KU Office of Graduate Studies.
-International or domestic applicants who are non-native speakers of English should carefully review Graduate Studies’ English Proficiency Requirements.
+Once candidates for admission have established correspondence with at least one prospective advisor, they must complete the online application through the KU Office of Graduate Admissions.
+International or domestic applicants who are non-native speakers of English should carefully review Graduate Admissions' English Proficiency Requirement.

 All students who are admitted for full-time study, except those who have secured guaranteed external institutional funding, are provided with 5 years of funding in the form of a fellowship, teaching, or research position.
 International students whose native language is not English are eligible to hold a GTA appointment, provided they meet the University's and the Department's standards for written and spoken English.
 Applicants who indicate that they are seeking Department funding will be considered automatically for nomination for University-wide fellowships and grants for entering graduate students.
 The Office of Graduate Studies offers a limited number of fellowships and supplemental scholarships for first-year students.
 Graduate students in African, East Asian, Latin American, and Russian/Eastern European history are strongly urged to apply simultaneously for Foreign Language and Area Studies (FLAS) fellowships from the appropriate KU Area Studies centers.
 FLAS fellowships provide recipients with tuition remission and a stipend while they pursue their degree program and enroll in formal language study.

 If you have secured external funding (fellowship, employer-funded program, etc.), please note this clearly on your application.

 Please be sure to also specify the track to which are applying: Accelerated M.A., M.A., M.A./Ph.D., or the Ph.D.
 (Requirements and application instructions for current KU History majors (B.A. track) interested in pursuing an accelerated M.A. can be found under Accelerated M.A. in History tab below).

 Beyond this information, each candidate must submit a complete packet of application materials, which includes:

 - Statement of Academic Objectives (two pages, double-spaced), including a clear plan for graduate research in a specific field of study.
 This statement should be largely academic rather than biographical and should achieve the following objectives:

 - Suggest a potential direction for your research at KU as concretely as possible;